 Free help with your return.
-Free help in preparing your return is available nationwide from IRS-trained volunteers.
-The Volunteer Income Tax Assistance (VITA) program is designed to help low-income taxpayers and the Tax Counseling for the Elderly (TCE) program is designed to assist taxpayers age 60 and older with their tax returns.
-Many VITA sites offer free electronic filing and all volunteers will let you know about credits and deductions you may be entitled to claim.
-To find the nearest VITA or TCE site, call 1-800-829-1040.
+Free help in preparing your return is available nationwide from IRS-certified volunteers.
+The Volunteer Income Tax Assistance (VITA) program is designed to help low-moderate income taxpayers and the Tax Counseling for the Elderly (TCE) program is designed to assist taxpayers age 60 and older with their tax returns.
+Most VITA and TCE sites offer free electronic filing and all volunteers will let you know about credits and deductions you may be entitled to claim.
+To find the nearest VITA or TCE site, visit IRS.gov or call 1-800-906-9887 or 1-800-829-1040.